 How to Invest in ETFs

-If you’re looking to start investing, want to diversify your portfolio, or just want a new type of investment to add to your list, consider an ETF.
+If you’re looking to start investing (see: how to invest in the stock market), want to diversify your portfolio, or just want a new type of investment to add to your list, consider an ETF.
 They are a solid way to build up your portfolio – just be sure you know the risks and associated fees!